 “We are the Weirdos, Mister”

 Their differences in mainstream society, as well as with each other, are what initially bring the four young women in The Craft together.
 Sarah (Robin Tunney) is the suicidal new girl, Nancy (Fairuza Balk) is from a lower class family, Rochelle (Rachel True) is bullied by her peers for being a racial minority, and Bonnie (Neve Campbell) is covered in burns that keep her from what society would deem as the perfection of the female gender.
 In order to have a pop culture reference from the same time the film was released, one can argue that they are the anti-Clueless girls.
 They understand that life is not fair and can be quite dark.
-If Nancy steps over the line of sexuality, she is immediately labeled as a slut.
-Ironically, due to Sarah’s rejection of the sexual advances from Chris (Skeet Ulrich) she is also labeled as a slut.
+If Nancy steps over the line of sexuality, she is immediately labeled as being sexually generous.
+Ironically, due to Sarah’s rejection of the sexual advances from Chris (Skeet Ulrich) she is also labeled as being sexually generous.
 The male determines a woman’s place in the hierarchy.
 As Nancy later points out, Chris is able to be perceived however he wants when really it is he that is promiscuous.
 However, his promiscuity is accepted in society.
 These four women reject this idea and it leads to them being labeled as the social outcasts, as well as speculation that they are, indeed, witches.

 In a patriarchal society, those in power tend to maintain control over that power.
 Due to this example, a cycle occurs in which those that are already dominated seek to oppress others to achieve any sense of power.
 This is a cycle with no change that really only succeeds in keeping the oppressed right where they are in a hierarchy.
 This is best represented in the character of Laura (Christine Taylor).
 She has gone as far as a woman can go in society without being labeled as a problem to her gender; she is of a privileged class, has a boyfriend, and participates in a non-threatening sport such as swimming.
 Swimming is non-threatening because of her vulnerability wearing a bathing suit and not being aggressively physical in competition.
 Physical aggression such as a contact sport is what society considers an ideal of the masculine gender.
 Being a part of the privileged class, she uses her All-American blonde looks to oppress Rochelle.
 Rochelle is a woman of color and Laura targets this in order to establish her control in the hierarchy of society.
-Laura also puts down Sarah when the high school community labels her as a slut simply because of the label a male gives to her.
+Laura also puts down Sarah when the high school community labels her as sexually generous simply because of the label a male gives to her.
 In order to reinforce a patriarchal society, it is the male gender that is celebrated as overtly sexual, not the feminine.
 Ultimately, when she begins to lose her looks, Laura also begins to lose her place in the social hierarchy.

 The women of The Craft are strongest when they come together to support each other.
 They accept each other’s differences and reject simply accepting the ways in which the privileged in society try to oppress them.
 They then seek to right things and obtain a balance where they have as much power as those that seek to keep them oppressed.
 Nancy is able to rise above her lower class position.
 Bonnie loses the scars and achieves a high sense of confidence.
 Rochelle is no longer tormented by Laura.
 Sarah believes she is finding acceptance in love with Chris.
 The climactic moment of balance and harmony between the women occurs when they have each achieved what they consider to be success.
 However, everything becomes problematic because the balance tips and the oppressors are now oppressed.
 The bond between the women becomes strained in their actions and the way in which they choose to behave with the results of their actions.